Why you need a mood board for your home

 A mood board is a visual representation, using actual pieces that reflect the design strategy.
 After researching, an interior designer will select the specifications that best reflect the client’s interior style goals.

-As mentioned sometimes the words concept and mood board are used interchangeably and I think the reason for this is because a mood board is the interior designer’s interpretation of the client’s goals, so it’s not concrete, it’s conceptual.
+As mentioned, sometimes the words concept and mood board are used interchangeably.
+I think the reason for this is that a mood board is the interior designer’s interpretation of the client’s goals.
+It’s not concrete; it’s conceptual.

-My mood boards have actual products, pieces, finishes etc in them so that the client can more easily visualise the outcome but the primary function of the mood board is to obtain feedback from the client.
+My mood boards have actual products, pieces, finishes, and more.
+This helps the client more easily visualize the outcome.
+The primary function of the mood board is to obtain feedback from the client.

 Client feedback is crucial to the overall look and feel and on the specific items included in the mood board.
 Feedback helps confirm that the interior designer is on the right track conceptually and literally.

 I think that interior design is mostly a visual communication tool.
 And like every industry there is a lot of jargon.
-But ultimately, I think an interior design mood board and/or concept are critical tools interior designers use to better service their clients.
+But ultimately, an interior design mood board and concept are critical tools.
+Interior designers use them to better service their clients.

 What is an interior design concept?